shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly).

 ### Completed Tasks
+- Add and remove physics properties on recycle and explode.
+- Make attract message different each time round.
 - Pickups and level end postamble.
 - Fix weapon memory leak.
 - Interstitial references (started on the basilisk)